top of page

 If that’s true, then how could anyone feel worse after praying?!
 For a long time,

 I had to find other ways to feel close to God and receive answers.
 I even stopped praying (sometimes), which also made me feel bad.
-How could God answer a child who didn't speak to Him?
-The short answer to that is that He understands us perfectly.
-He is merciful and patient.
+How could God answer a child who didn’t speak to Him?

 For me, understanding came a few months into EMDR therapy, when I had the following realization: